 As a user of our system, you will be able to confirm that the information that you or your applicants have provided is true and correct prior to submitting the data.

 What personal information do we collect and hold?

-Sensitive information we may collect and hold about you or your applicants is criminal history information.
-We use this sensitive information to create a police check for you or your applicants.
-Where we receive unsolicited sensitive information from the third party Australian Criminal Intelligence Commission, we will destroy the information in a prompt and timely manner in accordance with our legal requirements.
+Sensitive information we may collect and hold about you or your applicant's biometric data (i.e. face recognition).
+We use this sensitive information to create an identity check for you or your applicants.
+Where we receive unsolicited sensitive information from a third party, we will destroy the information in a prompt and timely manner in accordance with our legal requirements.
 Under no instance will we keep unsolicited sensitive information.

 Why and how do we collect, hold, use and disclose your personal information?

 Where we collect personal information, we will only process it: